jamysham/killstreakx360/README.md

 # Does this differ from the Cosmos X plugin?
 No. i'm making this plugin so that the killstreak doesn't need Cosmos X alone.
+(don't even try seraching for it, you won't find it because its not released yet.)
 # Instructions
 - Put the tf2killstreak.xex in the HDD or any device.
 (HDD is recommended)
 - Open your plugin injector program